CAWaterBoardDataCenter/SafeToSwim/src/index.md

       ]
     });

-    display(placeholder("Select a station to see status history, 6-week geomean, and single-sample results"));
+    display(placeholder("Select a station to see status history, 6-week averages, and single-sample results"));

   } else {